Browse the glossary:

 Top Ten terms

-1. cut-off value (cut-off point, cut point, threshold) — 54644 views
+(cut-off point, cut point, threshold)

 “For diagnostic or screening tests, the value used to divide continuous results into categories; typically positive and negative” … (read more)

-2. summary of findings (iSoF, interactive summary of findings) — 38090 views
+(iSoF, interactive summary of findings)

 “A table summarising key information about the most important treatment outcomes, including a summary of the results and the certainty of the evidence” … (read more)

-3. index test — 36191 views
+index test

 “A diagnostic test that is being evaluated against a reference standard test in a study of test accuracy” … (read more)